SE::Google::Suggest - Google Search Suggestion Scraper

 thesis

-In the query format, we specify a macro for substituting additional words from the Keywords.txt file.
-This method allows you to increase the variability of queries many times over:
+In the query format, we specify the substitution macro for additional words from the file Keywords.txt, this method allows increasing the variability of queries many times over:

 {subs:Keywords} $query